dani153i/tsvutil/src/tsvutil/README.md

 # tsvutil/src/tsvutil/
-Program is an example of how to use TsvFile. i.e. a utility for handling tsv files as dataset.
+TsvFile is a utility for handling tsv files as dataset.
 * Create Table (new dataset file) i.e. .tsv file
 * List and Count columns
 * CRUD + Find row(s)